Nepal travel – A complete guide for Nepal visit 2023 and 2024

 How about phone and internet access?

-Most of the hotels, restaurants, cafes and bars offer free Wi-Fi accessibility in towns and cities.
+Most hotels, restaurants, cafes and bars offer free Wi-Fi accessibility in towns and cities.
 While trekking, Wi-Fi may be available in teahouses and lodges for a small cost.

 Please note that most teahouses do not have electrical outlets in rooms to charge devices but are shared in the main dining area, for an additional fee.
 You should carry a portable solar charger to stay on the safe side.